-Full written records must be maintained and securely stored for all child or vulnerable adult protection concerns, referrals to Lambeth or Southwark Social Care, or allegations made against a member of staff.
-This should include:
+Full records must be maintained and securely stored for all child or vulnerable adult protection concerns, referrals to Lambeth or Southwark Social Care, or allegations made against a member of staff.
+At Coin Street we use the safeguarding MyConcern software to do so.
+Details of individual concerns, disclosures or incidents, should include:

 - Full details of concern or allegation, which records where possible the words used by a parent/carer, vulnerable adult or child to describe the incident - Full name.
-Date of birth and address of child or vulnerable adult - Full details of all other parties involved - Relevant dates, times and locations. - Details of any witnesses or other relevant evidence - Decisions and actions that have been taken and why was shared, to ensure accuracy.
-The Designated Safeguarding Lead is responsible for ensuring that written records are dated, signed and kept confidentially.
+Date of birth and address of child or vulnerable adult - Full details of all other parties involved - Relevant dates, times and locations. - Details of any witnesses or other relevant evidence - Decisions and actions that have been taken and why

 It is important to take care in distinguishing between fact and opinion when recording suspected incidents of abuse.
-Written records should be made as near as possible to when the information
+Written records should be made as near as possible to when the information was shared, to ensure accuracy.
+The Designated Safeguarding Lead is responsible for ensuring that written records are dated, signed and kept confidentially.